 If the problem with Google Maps persists, you might want to look for a new Google Maps update and install it.

-If you are an Android user, then go to the Google Play Store and locate Google Maps.
+If you are an Android user, go to the Google Play Store and locate Google Maps.
 In the App Info, you should find an Update button if a new update for the app is available.

 On the other hand, iPhone users should do the same from the App Store for updating Google Maps.

 If updating the app didn’t solve the issue, you need to uninstall it and install it again from the Google Play Store/App Store.